teoadal/local/README.md

 ## Install from nuget

-Install Marble with the following command [from nuget](https://www.nuget.org/packages/locals/):
+Install Locals with the following command [from nuget](https://www.nuget.org/packages/locals/):

 ```ini
 Install-Package Locals